mcdafydd/scini-cockpit/README.md

 ** Still under development **

 The openrov entrypoint (not the scini-cockpit start-dev.sh script!) `start-dev.sh` starts node with the `--inspect` flag to enable remote debugging.
 Port 9229 is exposed from the OpenROV container so that Chrome DevTools can find the instance.

-This quick method doesn't always seem to work so well when running node in a container:
+This seems to work fine for debugging the OpenROV container using node v6:

 * Open chrome and visit chrome://inspect
 * Look for src/cockpit.js and click **Inspect**

-This method seems to work OK for now:

-* Open a new Chrome tab and visit http://172.17.0.1:9229/json
-* Grab the URL in the devtoolsFrontendUrl value
-* Paste the URL into a new tab

-For more info about this external URL and devtools see https://github.com/nodejs/node/issues/14639.
+In node v8 (ie: serial-tester), the default inspect flag in node v8 doesn't bind to 0.0.0.0 and only to localhost.
+In order to use inspect while running the dev container stack, you need to either:

+- Temporarily change `serial-tester/serial-tester.js` first line to read `--inspect=0.0.0.0:9222` (beware possible security issues!) and rebuild this container, or
+- Forward an SSH tunnel into the container

+For more info, see: https://nodejs.org/en/docs/guides/debugging-getting-started/#enabling-remote-debugging-scenarios

 ## Clean Up Docker